Summer 2026 Course Registration opens on Monday, March 30th, 2026 at 12:01 a.m.

 GAP Program Important Information

-- Remaining 7 elective courses: Take these across your first and second term based on your availability and interests.
+• 7 elective courses taken across your first and second term based on your availability, interests, and goals.

-- Students who re-take a course will only get credit for the course once.
-We do try to always use the higher grade when students re-take a course.
+• Students who re-take a course will only get credit for the course once.
 Students are responsible for making sure that they are aware of the courses they have taken in the past.

 Registration Information: